 Alinja Castle: Nakhchivan's cliff-top fortress

 Rising from a steep rock in the Nakhchivan mountains, Alinja Castle looks almost impossible — a fortress perched on a summit reached only by a long stairway climbing the cliff.
 Sometimes called the "Machu Picchu of Azerbaijan," it is one of the country's most dramatic historical sites and a highlight of any trip to the Nakhchivan region.
+This guide covers what Alinja is, the history that made it famous, what the climb actually involves, and how to fold it into a Nakhchivan itinerary.

 A fortress built on a mountain